jdredd87/NeatoToolio/README.md

 # NeatoToolio
 Neato Toolio - Diagnostic tool for Neato Botvacs

-Slowly adding support for calls for the XV and BotVac Connected / D3-D7 models.
+Slowly adding support for calls for the XV, BotVac and BotVac Connected / D3-D7 models.

-If you just want the executable to run, browse to the win32\debug folder to find it.
-Just the one file is needed currently.

-Once things are "done" will include an installer.

 NeatoToolio is "Ready" to download and play with...
 I think...
 At least to a point where can start letting other people play around and weed out all the many issues I am sure to crop up that I didn't catch